The Angry Birds Movie: Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 43 out of 100, based on 27 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Lindsey Bahr of the Associated Press gave the film a positive review by writing, "Ultimately, The Angry Birds Movie does a decent job exploring the merits of anger.
 It's no Inside Out, but it has heart and life, which isn't too shabby for any film—app or not."
+Varietys Guy Lodge called the film, "a fast, fizzy and frenetically entertaining extension of the manic gaming franchise".
+Leslie Felperin from The Hollywood Reporter wrote that The Angry Birds Movie is "way better than most viewers would expect", adding, "in terms of storyboard-storytelling (a specialty of co-director Reilly) the quality of visual imagination is very high.
+Befitting of the nature of the original games, spatial relationships are exceedingly clear, and the intricate, Rube Goldberg-like structures the film's world builds up make sense mechanically right up to the moment they get blown to smithereens."

-Varietys Guy Lodge called the film: "A fast, fizzy and frenetically entertaining extension of the manic gaming franchise that, at its zenith, had children of all ages glued to their smartphone screens".
-While Rafer Guzman of Newsday found the film's plot to be "pretty thin gruel," he thought the script was quite funny and that the animation was brightly colored and appealing.
+While Rafer Guzman of Newsday found the plot to be "pretty thin gruel", he thought the script was quite funny and that the animation was brightly colored and appealing.
+Tara Brady of The Irish Times gave the film a three out of five-star rating, stating that "animation veterans Fergal Reilly and Clay Kaytis ensure this Skittles-coloured universe is never less than zippy.
+But it's the cast that makes the movie".
+Peter Bradshaw from The Guardian wrote that The Angry Birds Movie is "driven by a naked commercial imperative", and that while it does not "match up to the hyperactive, clever surreality of The Lego Movie", he found "a kind of pleasure and fascination, mixed with exasperation" in how the video game was adapted.

-Glenn Kenny of The New York Times gave the film a negative review, writing, "The kids of today deserve better.
+Glenn Kenny of The New York Times gave The Angry Birds Movie a negative review, writing, "the kids of today deserve better.
 So do I, come to think of it."
 In his review for TheWrap, Alonso Duralde wrote, "Let's be clear, then: The Angry Birds Movie isn't pointless because it's based on an app.
 It's pointless because it's pointless."
+In a two out of five-star review, Radheyan Simonpillai of Now felt that the film "goes through familiar, harmless and occasionally amusing plot motions to explain why these birds are so angry, and why they're perfectly justified in going bin Laden on buildings".